This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-Calcitonin Receptor (extracellular) Antibody, preincubated with the control antigen.
+Anti-Calcitonin Receptor (extracellular) Antibody, preincubated with the negative control antigen.

 the calcitonin receptor (CTR) is a class B G-protein coupled receptor (GPCR) that signals via activation of cAMP and protein kinase C (PKC).
 It is one of 15 human class B GPCRs1,2.
 Apart from CTR, calcitonin receptor-like receptor (CTLR) is the only other B-class GPCR to bind calcitonin.
 To date, there are three known human CTR mRNA isoforms arising from alternative splicing3.